The Nature of Reality: Does it Exist Independently of Our Perception?

 Q: Are our senses reliable sources of information about the external world?

-See also The Philosophy of Community: Analyzing the Ethics and Significance of Community in Contemporary Society
+See also The Philosophy of Identity: Examining the Concept of Self and its Relationship to Society

 A: Our senses can be deceived, and there are situations where they fail to accurately represent reality.
 However, in most cases, our senses can be trusted to provide accurate information about the external world.